stacyhaha/smart_album_generator/README.md

 **SECTION 4: USER GUIDE**

-Please refer to the User Guide for detailed instructions on how to use the Intelligent Album Generator.[User Guide](https://github.com/stacyhaha/smart_album_generator/blob/main/User%20Guide.pdf)
+Please refer to the [User Guide](https://github.com/stacyhaha/smart_album_generator/blob/main/User%20Guide.pdf) for detailed instructions on how to use the Intelligent Album Generator.

 **SECTION 5: PROJECT REPORT / PAPER**